Aba11s/WADS-TodoApp-Firebase/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## HOW TO USE
-unless the whole repository is downloaded into your system, run:
+unless the whole repository is downloaded into your system; on the console, run:

 git clone https://github.com/Aba11s/WADS-TodoApp-Firebase.git

 cd WADS-TodoApp-Firebase

 npm install

 npm run dev